 - “Contact info”

-Finally, if it’s not someone in specific that you are looking for, but a whole group of people – either those most likely to be interested in the content you’ve published, or those who might be the decision-makers in companies likely to be interested in the B2B services you are promoting, you can always try to specify their position and define the kind of organization they need to be working for in order to be interesting prospects.
+If it’s not someone in specific that you are looking for, but a whole group of people – either those most likely to be interested in the content you’ve published, or those who might be the decision-makers in companies likely to be interested in the B2B services you are promoting, you can always try to specify their position and define the kind of organization they need to be working for in order to be interesting prospects.
 So, anything along the lines of:

 “Project manager” “software development agency”